ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

 ``EXPT_SUBDIR:`` This variable can be changed to any name the user wants.
 This tutorial uses ``control`` to establish a baseline, or "control", forecast.
 Users can choose any name they want, from "gfsv16_physics_fcst" to "forecast1" to "a;skdfj".
 However, the best names will indicate useful information about the experiment.
 For example, this tutorial helps users to compare the output from two different forecasts: one that uses the FV3_GFS_v16 physics suite and one that uses the FV3_RRFS_v1beta physics suite.
 Therefore, "gfsv16_physics_fcst" could be a good alternative directory name.

-..
-COMMENT: for EXPT_SUBDIR, are there certain characters that aren't allowed?

 ``PREDEF_GRID_NAME:`` This experiment uses the SUBCONUS_Ind_3km grid, rather than the default RRFS_CONUS_25km grid.
 The SUBCONUS_Ind_3km grid is a high-resolution grid (with grid cell size of approximately 3km) that covers a small area of the U.S. centered over Indianapolis, IN.
 For more information on this grid, see :numref:`Section %s <SUBCONUS_Ind_3km>`.

 For a detailed understanding of other ``workflow:`` variables, see :numref:`Section %s <workflow>`.